avatharBot/ppolom/README.md

 The basics of Darwin are really simple:

-*   You must define a list of labels and possible values for each label
+*   Define a list of labels and possible values for each label
-*   You must define a fitness function
+*   Define a fitness function
-*   It uses a Rank Selector to select best individuals from a generation (only the top half chromosomes survive each generation)
+*   A Rank Selector is used to select best individuals from a generation (only the top half chromosomes survive each generation)
 *   A random-sized Crossover operation is used (based on a crossover rate)
 *   A simple Mutation operation is used (mutates a third of the population based on a mutation rate)